Deep learning for laboratory earthquake prediction and autoregressive forecasting of fault zone stress: Introduction

 Recent works show that acoustic emissions can be used to predict labquake failure time, fault zone shear stress, and labquake stress drop \citep{ref:RouetLeduc2017, ref:RouetLeduc2018, ref:Lubbers2018, ref:Hulbert2019, ref:Bolton2020}.
-Existing works show that seismic radiation from lab faults scales with time to failure and that its recent history can be used to predict the current fault zone stress state \citep{ref:Bolton2019,ref:Corbi2019,ref:Jaspereson2021} with both active and passive seismic monitoring of the fault zone \citep{ref:Shreedharan2021, ref:Shokouhi2021}.
+Existing works also show that seismic radiation from lab faults scales with time to failure and that its recent history can be used to predict the current fault zone stress state \citep{ref:Bolton2019,ref:Corbi2019,ref:Jaspereson2021} with both active and passive seismic monitoring of the fault zone \citep{ref:Shreedharan2021, ref:Shokouhi2021}.
 These studies show that both passive signals coming from the fault zone and active acoustic signals passing through the fault can be used to predict failure.
 The active source signals record changes in fault properties prior to failure and thus offer the possibility of incorporating physics-based models (i.e, of asperity contact mechanics) in the ML/DL algorithm.
 Other studies show that ML can be used to connect lab AE events with fault zone microstructure \citep{ref:Chaipornkaew2022,ref:Trugman2020,ref:Ma2022} and that ML methods can be augmented by directly incorporating physics into the prediction models \citep{ref:Raissi2019}.
-Here, we build on these works to further the basis for ML/DL work in earthquake physics and forecasting.
+Here, we extend this approach to investigate the use of DL methods and also to introduce a new approach based on autoregressive forecasting.
+The AR methods are distinct because they predict future time horizons using present and past values rather than the current time based on previous values.